ABOUT KIM BAKER

 Administration, FOH/BOH Performance Manager

-Full-Time Classical Teacher
+Senior Classical and Contemporary Teacher

 Lauren Kelly